 At the beginning of the 19th century, the Magi’s visit to Jesus was arbitrarily set to have taken place on 6 January.

-Originally, the Epiphany was a pagan celebration of light which started during the winter solstice on 21 December.
+Originally, the Epiphany was a pagan celebration of light that started during the winter solstice on 21 December.
 This night is the longest of the year and signifies the return and the renaissance of light.

 This cycle, through Christmas, lasts 12 days and 12 nights, representing the 12 months of the year, the 12 hours of a day, and the 12 apostles of Christ.
-The Epiphany is the culmination of this cycle, when days are at their longest.
+The Epiphany is the culmination of this cycle when days are at their longest.